 - Safety Gear: Gloves, safety glasses, and knee pads are recommended for protection during a thorough inspection.

 Learn what to look for during a deck inspection.
-Our guide includes tools and techniques for spotting damage and identifying potential repairs.
+Our DIY Deck Safety Checklist includes tools and techniques for spotting damage and identifying potential repairs.

 1. Inspect the Deck Surface